Please use the menu below to navigate to any article section:

 My investment decision was one big mistake from the beginning.

-Here are a few of the more obvious mistakes I made with this investment:
+A few of the more obvious mistakes I made with this investment

 - I gave my money to a virtual stranger without doing enough due diligence.